pavVvka/QAStepik_Final_Project/README.md

 pytest -v --tb=line --language=en -m need_review

     runs 4 from 12 tests:
     All asserts are in separate Page Object files.
+Activate from tests_.py through P.O. methods.
     ---------------------
     * test_user_can_add_product_to_basket
       - Test uses def Setup from Class group: to create new user>login>check if it is loginned